education on Science (she earned her PhD in Biology), the influence of her childhood exposure to art remained an integral part of

 training in Art History and Studio Arts, she has committed her life to painting.

-like a "suffering" of reality, a state of constant hypersensitivity to everything which surrounds me, good or bad, light and darkness.
+like a suffering of reality, a state of constant hypersensitivity to everything which surrounds me, good or bad, light and darkness.
+It

 Thus, I create my art to convey a state of mind that longs to escape the quotidian.
 My subjects, though always evolving in the

 to the figure.
-Birds for me have become the liberating icon, the ever present emphasis on the spirit taking flight beyond our
+Birds in clouds for me have become the liberating icon, the ever present emphasis on the spirit taking flight.

-Since her epiphany, Julia San Román has exhibited in several solo and group shows throughout the West and South of the
+Since her epiphany, Julia San Román has exhibited in New York, Washington DC, Vermont and throughout the West and

-In 2010, the work "Cante Jondo” was selected for a 6 month period audio-painting installation at the public space “West-End”,
+DIEGO MUSEUM of ART.
+In 2010, the work "Cante Jondo” was selected to be displayed as an audio-painting installation at the